Paga recently announced hitting the 9 million unique user mark on its mobile payment platform, up from 8 million users just in January 2018.

 According to the Enterprise Intelligence Unit of NIBSS, the figures in its Q1 report are as provided by CBN.
 All efforts to reach the apex bank for further clarification proved abortive.

-According to Paga, ‘unique users’ includes everyone that has transacted on the payment platform, either through its agent network or self-transaction.
+According to Paga, 'unique users' includes everyone that has transacted on the payment platform, either through its agent network or self-transaction.
 Mobile numbers are used as unique identifiers.
-If someone that’s not registered on the payment platform uses an agent for any financial services, Paga recognises the person’s mobile number once and it does not count for future transactions.
+If someone that’s not registered on the payment platform uses an agent for any financial services -- like depositing cash to send to a Paga user, or receiving cash from a Paga user -- Paga identifies them as a 'use'r, via their mobile number.
+This happens once and does not count for future transactions.

 However, using two different mobile numbers for separate transactions with the same or different agents would record you as two unique users.